February in History

 In the meantime, the party will go through the motions of calling for early elections despite the fact that there are few left who believe this to be a realistic possibility.
 Planned marches have already been scaled back, and anti-government demonstrations over the next few months can be expected to gradually morph into a core component of Nasheed’s endangered election campaign.

 In short, the CoNI report has shed little light on the past, and the future still looks gloomy.
 History may look back on the report as one of the growing pains of Maldivian democracy, but the report could just as easily be the sign that the country is running out of time to consolidate the political gains made in the last decade.
 As for the MDP, they can console themselves with the thought that, despite losing this battle, the war for democracy is far from over.

 ~ Daniel Bosley is a journalist currently writing for Minivan News in the Maldives.
 He can be reached at danielbosley80 (at) gmail.com or via Twitter @dbosley80.

-The Southasia Meter registers Southasia’s temperature through the events and issues around the region.
-Write in to let us know if something recent in the region has reassured or alarmed you.
+The Media Meter monitors the health of media throughout Southasia.
+Watch this space to see our assessment of media coverage and operations, and the status of media groups throughout the region.
+Write in to let us know if something recent in the region's media has reassured or alarmed you.